Habikino: History

 The area of the modern city of Habikino was within ancient Kawachi Province and is located on the route of the Take-no-uchi Kaidō, a highway which connected the ancient capitals of Asuka and Heijō-kyō with the coast.
 Numerous kofun burial mounds were built in the area during the Kofun period, including many attributed to early Emperors.
 During the Heian period, the area was controlled by the Kawachi Genji clan, the ancestors of the Minamoto clan who dominated Japan during the Kamakura period.

 After the Meiji restoration, the area became part of Osaka Prefecture from 1881.
 The villages of Furuichi, Imagatani, and Nishiura were created with the establishment of the modern municipalities system on April 1, 1889.
 On April 1, 1896 the area became part of Minamikawachi District, Osaka.
 Furuichi was elevated to town status on October 1, 1916.
 On September 30, 1956, Furuichi merged with the town of Takawashi and the villages of Nanyu, Nishiura, Imagatani, and Tanpi to form the town of Minami-Osaka (南大阪町).
 On April 1, 1957, Minami-Osaka annexed the neighboring village of Mihara.
 On January 15, 1959, Minami-Osaka was elevated to city status, and took the name of Habikino.

 Government

 Habikino has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Habikino contributes one member to the Osaka Prefectural Assembly.
 In terms of national politics, the city is part of Osaka 14th district of the lower house of the Diet of Japan.

-Economy

-Habikino is a regional commercial center.
-It was traditionally known for grapes and figs. There is some light manufacturing, but agriculture remains central to the local economy.